aayush3692/Finance-app/README.md

 # CS50x : Finance

 ## Overview
 This is the Finance problem set from Harvard's CS50x: Introduction to Computer Science course.
-In this project, you'll create a web application that allows users to "buy" and "sell" stocks, effectively simulating a basic stock trading platform.
+In this project, you can see a web application that allows users to "buy" and "sell" stocks, effectively simulating a basic stock trading platform.
 The project focuses on working with HTML, CSS, JavaScript, and Python using the Flask framework.

 ## What the Website Does